Aixtron

-Aixtron SE is a European multinational technology company, which specialises in manufacturing metalorganic chemical vapour deposition (MOCVD) equipment, for clients in the semiconductor industry.
-The company's shares are listed on the Frankfurt Stock Exchange.
-AIXTRON is a constituent of the MDAX and TecDAX index.

-Aixtron is a supplier of wafer fab equipment.
+Aixtron SE is a German technology company headquartered in Herzogenrath, Germany.
+Its shares are listed on the Frankfurt Stock Exchange and it is a constituent of the MDAX and TecDAX indices.
+The company develops various types of chemical vapor deposition (CVD) equipment for electronic and optoelectronic applications based on III-V compound semiconductors and organic semiconductors.
+Aixtron is a leading manufacturer of metalorganic chemical vapor deposition (MOCVD) systems and also produces plasma-enhanced chemical vapor deposition (PECVD) equipment for the production of carbon nanotubes and other nanostructures.

 History

 AIXTRON was founded as a spin-out industry from RWTH Aachen University in 1983.
 The company was listed on the Frankfurt Stock Exchange's now-defunct Neuer Markt, in November 1997.
 Since going public, the company has made several acquisitions, with the Scientific Equipment Division of the British company Thomas Swan & Co. and the Swedish chemical vapor deposition equipment maker Epigress AB both purchased in 1999.

 The company completed a €118 million merger with American rival Genus, Inc. in March 2005 and bought British nanomaterial developer Nanoinstruments Ltd., a company spun out from the University of Cambridge, in 2007.

 In December 2010, the company converted from a German Aktiengesellschaft to a Societas Europaea to reflect its European and international nature.